YutaNakamizo/device-motions-js/README.md

 # device-motion.js

-A JavaScript library to get device motion for xR experience on web browser
+A JavaScript library to get device motion for on web browser

 ## Quick Start